-The commingling reserve is funded at closing at EUR 4.6 million and will be adjusted each month in accordance with the expected collections: on any payment date, as long as the Class D notes are not fully redeemed, the commingling reserve will cover 60.0% of the schedule interest and principal collections minus the commingling reserve reduction amount.
-The commingling reserve can also be used for liquidity even before a servicer termination event.
+The commingling reserve is funded at closing at EUR 1.2 million and will be adjusted each month in accordance with the expected collections.
+On any payment date, as long as the Class D notes are not fully redeemed, the commingling reserve will cover 15.0% of the scheduled interest and principal collections minus the commingling reserve reduction amount.
+The commingling reserve is used for liquidity after a servicer termination event.